aduros/wasm4/site/docs/guides/basic-drawing.md

   # Calculate the bits within the byte that corresponds to our position
   let shift = (x and 0b11) shl 1
   let mask = uint8(0b11 shl shift)

+  # Use the first DRAW_COLOR as the pixel color
   let color = uint8(DRAW_COLORS[] and 0b11)

   # Write to the framebuffer